lawsberryPi/coding-challenge/README.md

 #### Code Discription

--	Description of the problem and solution.
+###	Description of the problem and solution.
+This problem is a typical CRUD problem, the backend is
 -	Whether the solution focuses on back-end, front-end, full stack, or mobile.
 -	Reasoning behind your technical choices, including architecture.
 -	Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.